rancher/shell/README.md

 Specifically to ensure maximum possible compatibility with the k8s versions that the Rancher release it targets supports.

 Always refer to the [Support Compatability Matrix](https://www.suse.com/suse-rancher/support-matrix/) (or internal docs for future releases) as an official to ensure compatability.
-That said, here a quick visual reference (Aug 2024):
+That said, here is a quick visual reference (April 2026):

 | Rancher Version | k8s min | k8s max |